pitluga/supply_drop/README.md

 a file to additionally write puppet output to, useful for large noops with small scrollbacks.

+    set :puppet_runner, nil

+allows you to specify the user to execute the puppet command as.
+Like running sudo -u puppet args from the command line.

 ### Handling Legacy Puppet

 Puppet deprecated the implicit invocation of apply [in the 2.6.x series](https://github.com/puppetlabs/puppet/commit/a23cfd869f90ae4456dded6e5a1c82719b128f01).